-Located in this peculiar territory we find the Ecological reserve “El Altozano”, with approximately 66 ha.
-This private state is dominated mainly by holm oaks in an adehesada way accompanied by patches of the main species of autochthone shrubs like mastic tree, kermes oak, rockrose and strawberry tee in a landscape always splattered with large granitic rocks locally called bolos.
-This biotope serves as habitat in benefit of many species, a lot of them threatened, like the Iberian lynx or the Iberian Imperial eagle.
+“El Altozano” is mainly dominated by holm oaks in an adehesada way accompanied by patches of the main species of autochthone shrubs like mastic tree, kermes oak, rockrose and strawberry tee in a landscape always splattered with large granitic rocks locally called bolos.
+This biotope serves as habitat in benefit of many species, a lot of them threatened, highlighting the Iberian lynx, wich breeds inside the estate, or the Iberian Imperial eagle.

 In the reserve we can also find a dense forest of stone pine which is transited by a large number of forestall birds, this forest comes from different repopulations that took place in the mid-20th century.
 A seasonal water course flows across this land and serves as shelter by many species of amphibians.

 With sights of the Virgen de la Cabeza Sanctuary and the Jándula shrine this seems to be a perfect spot to get to know in an exclusive way the Mediterranean forest, its odor and sounds, and the main characters that live in it in an exclusive way.
 Low population density in this area gives the environment a night gift; its sky presents the stars in such a pure state that has induced UNESCO to protect it.